lveci/nest/readme.txt

 2. Add $JAVA_HOME/bin, $MAVEN_HOME/bin to your PATH.

 3. Download the NEST source code and unpack into $MY_PROJECTS/nest.
-4. Copy 3rd-party folder found in nest-developer-tools\maven-dependencies into your Maven repository, which is by default ~/.m2/repository.
-5. Cd into $MY_PROJECTS/nest
+4. Cd into $MY_PROJECTS/nest
-6. Build NEST from source: Type mvn compile or mvn package
+5. Build NEST from source: Type mvn compile or mvn package
-7. Open project in the your IDE.
+6. Open project in the your IDE.
 IntelliJ IDEA users:

     * To build IDEA project files for NEST: Type mvn idea:idea
     * In IDEA, go to the IDEA Main Menu/File/Open Project and simply open the created project file $MY_PROJECTS/nest/nest.ipr

-8. Open project in the your IDE.
+7. Open project in the your IDE.
 Eclipse users:

     * To build Eclipse project files for NEST: Type mvn eclipse:eclipse
     * Make sure that M2_REPO classpath variable is set: